 This course covers the basics of worldviews, science, and ethics, while delving deeper into the details of various ethical perspectives and their implications for science.
 Specific areas of science are explored from a Christian ethics viewpoint through lectures, a thesis, and oral presentations.
 Meets the general studies requirement for a senior seminar in God's Word and the Christian Response.
-Prerequisites: senior standing; completion of majority of major course work and general studies courses in God's Word and the Christian Response; and one of the following: BIOL 151, CHEM 151, PHYC 201, or PHYC 252; meets the general studies upper-division writing intensive course requirement.
+Prerequisites: senior standing; completion of majority of major course work and general studies courses in God's Word and the Christian Response; upper-division writing intensive course; and one of the following: BIOL 151, CHEM 151, PHYC 201, or PHYC 252